marioc5823-maker/homelab-server/readme.md

 **Introduction:**

-A personal homelab environment built and managed as production-grade infrastructure.
+A continuously growing personal homelab environment built and managed as production-grade infrastructure.
 This repository documents the full architecture, configuration, and automation behind a self-hosted private cloud running across 5 node — managed entirely through Ansible.